open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 SDK to reclaim unused metric points.

 > [!NOTE]
-> Overflow attribute was introduced in OpenTelemetry .NET [1.7.0-alpha.1](../../src/OpenTelemetry/CHANGELOG.md#170-alpha1).
+> Reclaim unused metric points feature was introduced in OpenTelemetry .NET [1.7.0-alpha.1](../../src/OpenTelemetry/CHANGELOG.md#170-alpha1).
 It is currently an experimental feature which can be turned on by setting the environment variable